MidgicCode/MidgicCode/README.md

 🔭 I’m currently working on projects in Data Analytics.

-🌱 I’m currently learning Python and R.
+🌱 I’m currently using SQL, Tableau, Excel, Python, and R.

 👯 I’m looking to collaborate on projects in Data Analytics.
 <!-- 🤔 I’m looking for help with